nadiahpk/nadiahpk.github.io/_posts/2021-12-28-metaweb-assembly.md

 1. a complex combination of local selective processes, which constrains which species and interactions can persist locally.

-Real food web structure should reflect these factors.
+Real food web structure should reflect both these factors.

 The food-web assembly process is theorised to be a selective process.
 Which regional species can arrive and persist in a web is influenced by